CUBRID/cubrid-manual/en/sql/datatype.rst

     If you specify 'pacesetter' as VARCHAR(4), 'pace' may be stored or error occurs depending on the configuration value of allow_truncated_string (truncated as the length of the character string is greater than 4).
     If you specify 'pacesetter' as VARCHAR(12), 'pacesetter' is stored (a 10-character string).
     If you specify 'pacesetter ' as VARCHAR(12), 'pacesetter ' is stored (a 11-character string).
-    If you specify 'pacesetter ' as VARCHAR(10), 'pacesetter' may be stored or error occurs depending on the configuration value of allow_truncated_string (a 10-character string; two whitespace characters can be truncated).
+    If you specify 'pacesetter ' as VARCHAR(10), 'pacesetter' may be stored or error occurs depending on the configuration value of allow_truncated_string (a 10-character string; two white space characters can be truncated).
-    If you specify 'p ' as VARCHAR, 'p ' is stored (if n is not specified, the default value 1,073,741,823 is used, and the trailing space is not filled with whitespace characters)`
+    If you specify 'p ' as VARCHAR, 'p ' is stored (if n is not specified, the default value 1,073,741,823 is used, and the trailing space is not filled with white space characters).

 *   **DEFAULT** constraint can be specified in a column of this type.